meieda/architecture-center/docs/microservices/domain-analysis.md

 - Notification
 - Tag

-Of these, Delivery, Package, Drone, and Account are **aggregates**.
-Tag, Confirmation, and Notification are associated with Delivery entities.
+Delivery, Package, Drone, and Account are **aggregates**.
+Confirmations and Notifications are associated with Delivery entities, and Tags are associated with Packages.
 The **value objects** in this design include Location, ETA, PackageWeight, and PackageSize.

 To illustrate, here is a UML diagram of the Delivery aggregate.
 Notice that it holds references to other aggregates, including Account, Package, and Drone.